Get into GameDev:

 I've written the formula in two ways because I think both have unique utility.

-Projections must be onto the origin
+Projections must be onto the origin (Affine Projections)

 I want to address a major caveat that caused me to fail an interview some years ago.
 If projecting onto a structure with position, then that structure needs to contain the origin for the projection to work.
 This is somewhat complicated, but critical to understand.
 For example, if you are projecting onto a line, line-segment, or ray, then you need to first translate it to the origin before projecting onto it.
-Vectors have no position and do not require this step but things like lines do have position so this step is imperative.
+Vectors have no position and do not require this step but things like lines, planes, etc. do have position so this step is imperative.

 If line segment AB does not go through the origin, here are the steps to projecting vector p onto AB: